pdaether/LAMP-CentOS-with-Vagrant/README.md

 * ImageMagick

 **Attention:** This is just a quick vagrant based VM for local development and testing.
-Don't use this VM in a production enviroment.
+Don't use this VM in a production environment.

 ## Installation

-Befor yout start:
+Before you start:
 I am using a 64 bit version of CentOS as base box.
 So make sure that you can virtualize a 64 bit system.

 Clone this repo